ColinPattinson/colinpattinson.github.io/_posts/2020-01-02-NHSX-updates-2.md

 ### Worst - Vanilla Coffee from Zanzibar
 Score: 11%

 I went to Zanzibar this year.
 I went to a farm which grew its own coffee beans and grew vanilla.
 I bought some vanilla coffee.
 It was absolutely vile.
 We even tried to cut it with other coffee to balance it out but all it would do is make any drink taste of paint.
 We had a bag of coffee bought and brought from the United States this year too.

 ### Average Score
 All scores averaged left us with 69.38%.
 As it was only me scoring I’ll be honest the 70% range is pretty decent.
 As a baseline a cup of coffee from Costa would likely not creep over the 58% region.
 From my point of view

 ### Trend
 ![Coffee price vs score of taste](https://raw.githubusercontent.com/ColinPattinson/colinpattinson.github.io/master/assets/img/price%20v%20score.png)
-Damn that vanilla coffee was awful.
+Damn that vanilla coffee was awful, a real outlier.
 The above graph shows a trend that the higher the price of coffee then the higher the taste score.

 ## Cost
 I spent in total £136.18.
 This led to;